Little Portugal, London: Portuguese-speaking councillors

-The first known Portuguese-speaking person to stand for election to Lambeth Council was Gabriel Fernandes in 2002 for Stockwell ward for the Liberal Democrats, where he was duly elected.
-In 2003, there was a by-election in the ward caused by Fernandes and being guilty of benefit fraud, resulting in his party losing the seat to Labour.
+The first known Portuguese-speaking candidate to stand for election to Lambeth Council was Gabriel Fernandes, who was elected for the Liberal Democrats in Stockwell ward in 2002.
+A by-election followed in 2003 after his resignation amid allegations of benefit fraud, at which his party lost the seat to Labour.

-In 2010, the Portuguese-speaker, Fernanda Correia-Sefzick tried to regain the seat for the Liberal Democrats, but failed.
+In 2010, Fernanda Correia-Sefzick, a Portuguese speaker, stood unsuccessfully for the Liberal Democrats in Stockwell.

-In 2014, there were three Portuguese-speaking candidates for Stockwell, Rosa for Labour, Correia-Sefzick again for the Liberal Democrats and Joana Santos for the Trade Unionist and Socialist Coalition (TUSC).
-Rosa won the seat, making him the 2nd known Portuguese-speaking councillor to be elected in the London Borough of Lambeth.
+In 2014, there were three Portuguese-speaking candidates in Stockwell: Guilherme Rosa for Labour, Correia-Sefzick again for the Liberal Democrats, and Joana Santos for the Trade Unionist and Socialist Coalition.
+Rosa won the seat, becoming the second known Portuguese-speaking councillor elected in the borough.
+Originally from Tomar, he served a year as deputy mayor and stood down in May 2018; on leaving office he said he was satisfied with the work undertaken but frustrated by a lack of support from both the council and the community, while praising the community's entrepreneurialism.